 We click the Options tab.

 Well, that is certainly much better!
-Sometimes it is amazing what a difference one pane can make.
+Sometimes it is amazing what a difference one small option can make.

-We can confirm the data set has been imported with the correct projection by adding a Google terrain layer behind the image and a Google streets layer with transparent background above the image layer.
-These show that the hill shaded terrain elevation presentation created by Manifold matches very closely to the Google-computed terrain.
-It is quite amazing that a very low cost package like Manifold (or completely free in the case of Viewer) can match or exceed the quality of billions of dollars spent by Google.
+We can confirm the data set has been imported with the correct projection by adding a terrain layer, the Migurski's Terrain presentation of OpenStreetMap terrain, behind the image and a Google streets layer with transparent background above the image layer.
+These show that the hill shaded terrain elevation presentation created by Manifold matches very closely to the OSM-computed terrain.

 We can see that this portion of the Alameda data provided by USGS includes the location of one of the two US government nuclear weapons design centers, the Lawrence Livermore National Laboratory.
 The other center is in New Mexico, at Los Alamos.